 Carolina Rigs are Sliding Sinker Rigs created specifically as bass fishing rigs with a weedless hook and a soft plastic worm.
 A Carolina rig works with egg sinkers up to 3 or 4 ounces.
 Lighter sinkers help the rig pass through weeds or grass.

 Bass fishing tips: For a heavier weight, replace the egg sinker with a fishfinder slide (a hollow tube with an attachment point for heavier sinkers) and clip on a heavier weight.
 To keep the sinker or fishfinder from snagging on the swivel, place a small plastic bead on the mainline between the sinker and the swivel.
-The advantage of a Carolina rig or fishfinder rig is that it allows the fish to pick up the bait without detecting the weight of the sinker.
+The advantage of using this bass fishing rig setup is that it allows the fish to pick up the bait without detecting the weight of the sinker.

 How to thread a plastic worm on to the hooks of bass fishing rigs: